-This is the second publication on the stock of residential properties in Ireland commissioned by GeoDirectory from DKM Economic Consultants.
 This report presents data on the residential building stock using the GeoDirectory database of residential address points.
 Other official data is presented for comparison from the Census of Population and the Property Price Register.

 The GeoDirectory database distinguishes between a 'dwelling' which is a single residential unit as opposed to a 'building' which can comprise one or more dwellings.
 This report will specifically focus on individual 'dwellings'.